-You can almost hear that blessed school bus screeching around the corner.
-We’re just about back to school and for parents, that means helping with math homework, throwing together crafty projects the day before they’re due, and getting creative with those daily brown bag lunches.
+Whether or not your kids are going to classes in person this year, back to school time still means helping with math homework, throwing together crafty projects the day before they’re due, and getting creative with those daily brown bag lunches.
 But you can totally get creative with strategic “brain foods” that will help your child perform better in school, too.
 In fact, the food kids eat has been proven to have a direct relation to concentration, cognitive function, and even stress management, in some cases.

 Here are 11 back-to-school brain foods to consider packing in your child’s lunch box this year.
 Healthy aaand delicious, your secret plot to make them smarter is completely safe with us.

 It’s a well-known fact that berries—blueberries especially—are as nutritious as they are tasty.
 A recent study shows that antioxidant-packed blueberries may actually help improve brain function, short-term memory, hand-eye coordination, and reverse nerve damage.
 So not only will studying be easier for your kids, but they’ll be better athletes, too!
 Pack a handful of blueberries in your kids’ lunches, or follow this recipe for quick and easy blueberry muffins that your kids—and their teachers—will love.
 Get our Very Blueberry Muffins recipe.